papis/papis/doc/source/quick_start.rst

     ~/.config/papis/config

-Right now we will open this file to edit and we will create a library.
+Right now we will open this file for editing and we will create a library.
 In papis everything should be human-readable and human-editable.
 So adding a library is as easy as adding two lines to this configuration file.

-Say that you want to create a "papers" library, where you can finally order all those pdf's hanging around in your computer.
-We can create this library by putting inside the config file the two lines:
+Say that you want to create a "papers" library, where you can finally order all those pdf's hanging around on your computer.
+We create this library by putting these two lines inside the config file:

 .. code:: ini